On the ropes, Apple's China nemesis still dreams

 Much of that will depend on whether he wins a long-running dispute over ownership of the trademark in China - Apple's second-biggest market by revenue.
 Although a recent decision by the Shanghai district court to reject Proview's demands that Apple stop selling the iPad was a setback for Proview, the case is still to be heard in the higher court in the southern Chinese province of Guangdong Wednesday.

 A decision against Apple there would set a precedent that would create an uphill battle in other cases in lower courts around China.
-Local media have said Proview is seeking up to 10 billion yuan ($1.6 billion) in compensation.
+Local media have said Proview is seeking up to 10 billion yuan (1.0 billion pounds) in compensation.

 Proview's fortunes may currently be the polar opposite of Apple - one has creditors at the door and the other is the world's most valuable listed company - but both illustrate how the fickle world of technology can make or break a company.